Cross Section Diagram

 This top has been assembled and glued, squared and clamped to dry undisturbed overnight

-NOTE: MOST table saws have a lot of blade wobble that can affect the accuracy of your cut.
-If you are familiar with your equipment and have built similar things before, you may have your own little secret adjustments that help you get satisfactory results.
-If you are just beginning wood working, you will see the results that show you how bad your saw and guide are.
-At Premio® we added a v-link belt to the saw drive to lessen the wobble of the saw blade.
+NOTE: MOST table saws have blade wobble that can affect the accuracy of your cut.
+If you take a good look at the cuts your saw makes, you may see the saw marks, the swirls on the wood that result from the blade wobble to show you how badly your saw wobbles.
+We added a v-link belt to the saw drive to lessen the wobble of the saw blade.
 The difference is impressive and I can't think of any more useful adaptation you can add to your table saw to significantly improve the quality of all your cuts.

 MOST standard miter cutting guides that come with your table saw are nowhere near accurate.
 If you are only building one table you may not have or want the equipment required to make a proper miter cut.
-As long as you are aware that your results depend on your equipment and are not willing to accept "close enough" results you should consider getting a good miter cutting accessory for your saw.
-We used Incra® miter gauges and accessories, and recommend them highly - they will give you perfect results.
+As long as you are aware that your results depend on your equipment and are not willing to accept "close enough" results you should consider getting a good miter gauge for your saw.
+A miter gauge attached to a sled can be set up and ready to use in about a minute or less.
+We used Incra miter gauges and accessories, and recommend them highly - they will give you perfect results.

 For our friends with an interest in Woodworking: